Distributional Inverse Homogenization: Introduction

 \subsection{Notation}

 This work is naturally expressed in terms of the notation of probability theory, nevertheless we prioritize wherever possible notation from mechanics.
-We now provide a introduction to relevant notation used throughout the paper.
+We now provide an introduction to relevant notation used throughout the paper.

 We denote by $v_i$ the $i^\th$ element, $i=1, \hdots, n,$ of an ordered $n-$tuple $v$.
 We define functions either by specifying domain and co-domain as $f:X\rightarrow Z$, or, sometimes more conveniently, by specifying $f:x\mapsto z$ where it should be understood from context what is the implied domain and co-domain.
 On occasion we also overload notation for functions: we include the (co-)domain in the definition of a function so that a function denoted with the same symbol but with different (co-)domain should be understood as a different (likely very related) function.